HtAG Data Dictionary

 DescriptionUnfavourableNeutralOpportune

 Growth Rate Cycle indicates projected growth or decline in Year on Year price change.
-Values are listed in order of significance i.e. (+)Increasing is better than (+)Trough, (-)Increasing is better than (-)Trough.
+Values are listed in order of precedence i.e. (+)Increasing is better than (+)Trough, (-)Increasing is better than (-)Trough.
+However the precedence under the Neutral and Opportune ranges may change depending on your investment strategy.
 Reported independently per dwelling type i.e. houses or units.-Decreasing

 -Peak